koninka/fefu-social-network/README.md

-VDolgah - educational social network
+VDolgah Social Network
 ========================

-VDolgah - social network is co-developed by the students of the groups B8403a and B8403g of the Far Eastern Federal University who are studying mathematics and computer science in 2014 for educational purposes.
+VDolgah is a social network co-developed by students of B8403a and B8403g groups of the Far Eastern Federal University for educational purpose.

 Installation
 ------------------------

-This section contains information on how to download and install this project.

 ### Requirements

-PHP version must be at least 5.5.
+PHP v5.5 or higher
+TODO: web server? db? what OS is actually used in production?

-### Getting the (development) source files
+### Getting Source Files

 Install git (http://git-scm.com/) onto your system.
 Then run a clone: